 - H. Dredging, channel maintenance, and the removal of gravel from rivers; - I. Emergency procedures necessary for the safety or protection of property.
-In the River Water Quality overlay zone setback, temporary emergency procedures for the safety or protection of property that result in permanent measures must meet the regulations of this chapter after the emergency has passed; - J. The placement of up to 4 single piles, or 2 multiple-pile dolphins for each 100 feet of shoreline for an existing river-dependent or river-related use; - K. Signs; - L. Removal of vegetation on the Nuisance Plants List; and - M. Removal of trees not located within or riverward of the greenway setback or within the boundaries of the n and q overlays.
-However, trees removed using this exemption continue to be subject to other applicable regulations of this title and Title 11, Trees.
+In the River Water Quality overlay zone setback, temporary emergency procedures for the safety or protection of property that result in permanent measures must meet the regulations of this chapter after the emergency has passed; - J. The placement of up to 4 single piles, or 2 multiple-pile dolphins for each 100 feet of shoreline for an existing river-dependent or river-related use; - K. Signs; and

+L. Removal of vegetation identified on the Nuisance Plants List.